Motorcycle Registration in Massachusetts

 These are minimum legal requirements.
 Your insurance agent is not allowed to stamp your registration application unless you meet these minimum requirements.
 You might want to purchase more insurance in all of these areas to protect yourself and your assets.
 You can work with your insurance agent to discuss what the best mix of coverage is for you.

 You can renew a Massachusetts motor vehicle registration online, by phone, by mail or at any RMV branch office.
-You will receive a renewal form about six to eight weeks before the registration is set to expire.
+You will receive a renewal form before the registration is set to expire.
 You can use this form to renew the license in any method described above.

 If you have any unpaid tickets (even parking tickets), unpaid child support, or a warrant issued in your name from any Massachusetts court, the RMV will not process your registration renewal.
 You cannot settle these debts or obligations with the RMV.
 You will need to settle any of outstanding debts or obligations with their respective agencies, and then have written proof of the settlements to show the RMV before the renewal will be allowed to proceed.